-Five years after the start of Hib vaccination, the incidence of pneumococcal bacteremia in Philadelphia has doubled (from 38 to 73 cases per year).
+During five years after the start of Hib vaccination, the incidence of pneumococcal bacteremia in Philadelphia doubled (from 38 to 73 cases per year).
 The incidence of hemophilic bacteremia has decreased from 34 to 9 cases per year, and the incidence of meningococcal bacteremia has not changed (3 cases per year).

-In vitro, pneumococcus has a bactericidal effect on the haemophilus rod.Pneumococcus secretes hydrogen peroxide, which kills the hemophilic rod.Pneumococcus also has an inhibitory effect on the meningococcal bacterium, which also dies when exposed to hydrogen peroxide, although this requires a higher its concentration.
+In vitro, pneumococcus has a bactericidal effect on the H. influenzae bacteria.
+Pneumococcus secretes hydrogen peroxide, which kills the H. influenzae.
+Pneumococcus also has an inhibitory effect on the meningococcus, which also dies when exposed to hydrogen peroxide, although this requires a higher concentration.

-The production of pneumococcus hydrogen peroxide correlates with the concentration of oxygen in the environment.
-Other bacteria that secrete hydrogen peroxide are lactobacilli and o Bacteria that are killed or inhibited by hydrogen peroxide are Staphylococcus aureus, gonococcus (a bacterium that causes gonorrhea), and diphtheria bacillus.
+The production of hydrogen peroxide by pneumococcus correlates with the concentration of oxygen in the environment.
+Other bacteria that secrete hydrogen peroxide are lactobacilli and oral streptococci.

+The bacteria that hydrogen peroxide kills or inhibits are Staphylococcus aureus, Gonococcus (a bacterium that causes gonorrhea) and diphtheria.

 In those who got pneumococcal vaccines, there are fewer pneumococcal bacteria of non-vaccine serotypes in the upper respiratory tract, but more H. influenzae and staphylococcus, as well as much more anaerobic bacteria.
 Some of these bacteria are known to increase the risk of otitis media.
 Temporary bacterial imbalance also increases the risk of otitis media.